klausgollmer/IoT-Werkstatt-Ardublock/README.md

 Because the components use **different licenses**, there is **no unified LICENSE file** in the project root.
 Refer to the LICENSE files inside each component folder.

+### Author
+GUI, Code generator and IoT² functions for ESP8266 and ESP32 Klaus-Uwe Gollmer
 ---